Alleged victim says Gwyneth Paltrow let out ‘bloodcurdling scream’ before ski crash

 The retired optometrist suing Gwyneth Paltrow over a 2016 ski collision has testified that he heard the Hollywood star let out a “bloodcurdling scream” before she plowed into him on the slope.

-Terry Sanderson, 76, took the stand in court in Park City, Utah, on Monday morning during the high-profile civil trial involving the Goop mogul.
+Terry Sanderson, 76, took the stand in court in Park City, Utah, on Monday morning during his high-profile civil trial against the Goop mogul.

-Mr Sanderson recalled the moment he claims Paltrow crashed into him on the slope, leaving him with “permanent traumatic brain injury, four broken ribs, pain, suffering, loss of enjoyment of life, emotional distress and disfigurement”.
+During the courtroom testimony, Mr Sanderson recalled the moment he claims Paltrow crashed into him on the slope, leaving him with “permanent traumatic brain injury, four broken ribs, pain, suffering, loss of enjoyment of life, emotional distress and disfigurement”.

+On 26 February 2016, he said he had joined a ski meet-up group to go to the slope at Deer Valley – a slope he said he had never skied before that day.

+Before they set off, he said they were told not to go down the middle of the run because it was busy.

+He began seeing multiple “slow down” signs along the slope and so he “backed off”, testifying that he noticed other skiers to his left were going around the same speed as him.

-He claimed that there was no one in front of him as he made his way down the slope.
+He claimed that there was continued to be no one in front of him as he made his way down the slope, describing the skiing as “great”.

-Suddenly, he said he heard a “blood-curdling” scream – a noise that he said he has never heard before in his almost four decades of skiing.
+Then suddenly, he said he heard a “blood-curdling” scream – a noise that he said he has never heard before in his almost four decades of skiing – before a “boom”.

 “It was wide open.
 There was nothing, nothing in front of me,” he testified.